We didn’t actually set out to eat at the oldest restaurant in the world. It just kind of happened.

-That’s 293 years ago.
+That’s almost three centuries ago.
 To give that a little context, on the day the first lunches were served at the Botín, the American Declaration of Independence was still more than 50 years in the future.
 Catherine the Great had just started ruling Russia.
 Oh, and Casanova was born that year too.

 Once inside, we were ushered upstairs to a venerable comedor, all authentically wonky tiles on the wall and dark beams in the ceiling and shown to a rather cramped corner table.
 Here’s how the conversation went…